-SenseGlove DK1.X
+SenseGlove DK1

 The original SenseGlove product; this exoskeleton boasts force- and vibrotactile feedback actuators on each of the fingers, as well as a total of 20 sensors integrated into the mechanical links.
 Built into the hub are a larger vibration motor and an Inertial Measurement unit (IMU).